macs30123-s24/final-project-online_abortion_discourse/README.md

 #### Bigram Analysis

 To examine potential shifts in framing, topics, or language surrounding abortion, I analyzed the top bigrams by year.
-When setting the minimum occurrence to 15, I found that there were 12,633 unique bigrams within the dataset.
+When setting the minimum occurrence to 15, I found 12,633 unique bigrams within the dataset.
 While the predominant bigrams remained relatively stable, the order in which they appeared varied, suggesting a unique emphasis on different aspects of discourse.
 Notably, the largest shift seems to be in 2022, where the bigrams appear to be focusing on the reasons someone might want (or need) an abortion, rather than skewing strictly pro-life as observed earlier.
 This aligns with what was seen in the top comment of 2022 in the keyword extraction, possibly suggesting a shift in discourse or attitudes.

 <font size="2">